awstone/numhom/README.md

 ### Example usage:

-Solve the same problem at two scales (coarse and fine) and view the solution:
+Solve the same problem at two scales (coarse and fine) and draw the solution:

 `make numhom`